demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

   "collection2_name": "<Cortex XSOAR indicator query>" }
 ```
-You can add collection description as it done in `collection1_name`, or enter only collection query, as in `collection2_name`.
+You can add a collection description as is done in `collection1_name`, or enter only a collection query, as in `collection2_name`.
+a

 ## How to Access the TAXII2 Server